Samsung/tizen-docs/docs/application/native/guides/text-input/capi-ui-gesture.md

 `Gesture` is a movement or position of the hand, body, head, and face, and it expresses emotion, opinion, and so on.

+> [!NOTE]
+> All Gesture APIs are deprecated since Tizen 8.0 and will be removed after two releases without any alternatives.

 As there are many gesture types, various methods to recognize gestures on the device are existing.
 For example, hand gestures can be recognized based on gyro sensor data, and head movements can be detected with a visual camera and video frames.
 According to the targeted gesture, the device and the input sensor, the recognition method can be changed.